 Christgau is a frequent guest lecturer to professional and educational groups.
 He is a native of Minnesota and a member of The Society of Midland Authors.
 He presently spends his time between Belmont, California, and southern Minnesota.

-See his latest book, Michael and the Whiz Kids.
+See his latest book, Incident at the Otterville Station.